Error Handling

 3. Verify Excel file isn't corrupted

-4. Delete failed dataset and re-upload
+4. Delete failed file and re-upload

 For Queries: